amirhnajafiz/handbook/docs/kubernetes/09_environment.md

 # ENV variables

 Environment variables are a set of key value pairs that can be set inside a Pod's container as local env variables.

-## example
+## e.g.,

 ```yaml
 apiVersion: v1